 Since this statement is certainly puzzling right now, let me elaborate.

-Life is a Game refers to the fact that Life has many components, too many components to be understood and dealt with.
+Refers to the fact that Life has many components, too many components to be understood and dealt with.

-We Make refers to the fact that we have choices, make choices or choose to limit our choices.
+Refers to the fact that we have choices, make choices or choose to limit our choices.

-What Is refers to what is Happening Right Now, what is Here and Now.
+Refers to what is Happening Right Now, what is Here and Now.

-What Is Not refers to everything else.
+Refers to everything else.

 Let's elaborate a bit further.